scala/improvement-proposals/content/strict-equality-pattern-matching.md

 ### Specification

 The proposed solution is to not require a `CanEqual` instance during  pattern matching when:
- - the scrutinee's type is a `sealed` type and the pattern is a `case object` that extends the scrutinee's type, or
+ - the pattern is a `case object` that extends the scrutinee's type, or
- - the scrutinee's type is an `enum` type and the pattern is one of the enum's cases without a parameter list (e. g. `Nat.Zero`)
+ - the pattern is an `enum case` without a parameter list (e. g. `Nat.Zero`) and the scrutinee has that `enum` type (or a supertype thereof)

 ### Compatibility